tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Intelligence-Writeup.md

 Stopped: Sun Apr 10 05:50:44 2022
 {% endhighlight %}

 After around a minute, the hash is cracked and we obtain the password `Mr.Teddy`.
-Next, we try to enumerate this user's capabilities using bloodhound.

-Add "rm *"?

-The bloodhound script finds 2 computers, 43 users and 55 groups in the domain.
+Next, we will analyze this user's and the previous user's Active Directory permissions using [bloodhound](https://github.com/BloodHoundAD/BloodHound).
+However, before we can analyze any information, we must first extract it from the LDAP server on the target host.
+We can do this using [bloodhound-python](https://github.com/fox-it/BloodHound.py) as demonstrated below.
+From the output of the tool, we can see that it found 2 computers, 43 users and 55 groups in the domain.
 It also provides us with the names of the two computers it identified.
+All of the extracted information are stored in a set of JSON files which can be imported in bloodhound.

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]
 └─$ @@bloodhound-python -c ALL -u TED.GRAVES -p Mr.Teddy -d intelligence.htb -dc intelligence.htb -ns 10.10.10.248@@